 Boxcar scars are atrophic, a term that means the skin didn’t return to its previous condition after healing.
 Experts don’t know exactly why some people get atrophic scars and others don't.
 Some people seem to be more likely to get atrophic scars from even mild acne, but others may have raised (keloid) scars.
 Yet others tend to not scar at all.

-Most boxcar scars are linked to cystic or nodule acne, in which hard and painful cysts form under the skin.
+Most boxcar scars are linked to cystic or nodular acne, in which hard and painful cysts form under the skin.
 It seems that when this type of acne heals, your skin has a harder time replacing collagen that was lost.
 Collagen is what makes your skin look “filled out,” so its loss leads to dents or depressions.

 Treating Boxcar Scars